vettorefburana/Run-Rstudio-Server-from-Docker/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
 1) Add a ```packages``` directory on the host filesystem.
 This folder will be used for installing R packages locally from RStudio Server.

-2) From the terminal, go to the folder where the Dockerfile and the .Rprofile files are and run the container.
+2) From the terminal, go to the folder where the Dockerfile and the .Rprofile files are and run the container:

 ```rb